 During nesting season, it is important for Hawaii Wildlife Fund to track and monitor nesting females – not only to collect vital information on the females themselves, but also to identify where nests have been laid.
 Hawaii Wildlife Fund leads volunteers in nightly Turtle Patrols.
 Teams patrol the beach every hour, looking for turtle tracks – the tell-tale sign that a mother turtle has hauled out on land to nest.

 Once successfully nesting occurs, Hawaii Wildlife Fund and volunteers record vital measurements and observe the turtle’s health.
 Team members also note the presence of a tagged flipper.
 Tagging is important for identification and to compare growth information for each turtle.
-On certain occasions, Hawaii Wildlife Fund will attach small tracking devices to a female’s shell.
+On certain occasions, the Hawaii Wildlife Fund will attach small tracking devices to a female’s shell.
 These tracking devices are used to study hawksbill behavioral patterns and habitat usage.
+On Maui, HWF has tagged 10 nesting females in the last 22 years, but often there are only 1 or 2 nesting females per year on the island.

 Hawksbill Nest Watch